Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### 1. Input Embedding

 Any sentence fed into the architecture is first assigned an *Input ID*, which is a number corresponding to the position of that specific token in the vocabulary.
+Tokens are not necessarily entire words, but for the ease of understanding, we'll assume each token to be a word.

 For example, in the sentence *"Your Cat Is A Lovely Cat"*, every single word is assigned a scalar input ID (say 105 or 6089), pointing to its position in the vocabulary.
 Each word is further represented as an *Embedding Vector*.
 Think of these vectors lying in a high-dimensional space, where the directions they settle in carry semantic meaning.
 For instance, words like "tower", "lighthouse", and "tall" will lie near each other.
 By common practice, we define the embedding vector size as: